-At this point, you may be thinking, “Why can’t I just ask a clerk or customer service for where they display it?”
-You can, but since this whole-grain isn’t widely known, you might be told the store doesn’t carry it.
+At this point, you may be thinking, “Why can’t I just ask a clerk or customer service where they display it?”
+You can, but since this whole grain isn’t widely known, you might be told the store doesn’t carry it.

 How Much Does Quinoa Cost?

 As with all commercial goods, quinoa cost varies by retailer.
 As of February 2020, here are average quinoa prices and ranges: